Joseph Balfe

 PhD Research

 Given the neurobiological nature of depression, it is no surprise that successful antidepressant treatments have one thing in common: neuroplastic induction.
-By inducing a heightened state of plasticity, a ‘window of opportunity’ presents itself to enable the reorganisation of how information is processed within the brain’s hierarchical architecture in real-time.
+By inducing a heightened state of plasticity, a ‘window of opportunity’ presents itself to enable the reorganisation of how information is processed within the brain’s hierarchical architecture.
 As such, non-invasive brain stimulation methods like transcranial direct current stimulation (tDCS) and transcranial ultrasound stimulation (TUS) hold promise for the targeted modulation of such information processing.

-My work focuses on the real-time modulation of two separable but interacting inferential processes: (i) the precision-weighting of prediction error signals, which determines their influence on belief updating, and (ii) the credit assignment of these precision-weighted prediction errors.
+My work focuses on the modulation of two separable but interacting inferential processes: (i) the precision-weighting of prediction error signals, which determines their influence on belief updating, and (ii) the credit assignment of these precision-weighted prediction errors.
 By using the above brain stimulation methods, I hope to better understand how we can normalise aberrant predictive processing machinery toward more adaptive and accurate modelling of the world.